Family of unarmed black man shot at Walmart demands police release dashcam video

 Police have said that video, shot by a bystander, is from after Yarber rammed the squad car.

-According to a statement from Anthony Riley, a public information officer for the Barstom Police Department, the incident began when "officers left their vehicles and commanded the driver to exit his vehicle."
+According to a statement from Anthony Riley, a public information officer for the Barstow Police Department, the incident began when "officers left their vehicles and commanded the driver to exit his vehicle."

 The statement continued: "The suspect/driver began accelerating his vehicle in reverse striking a police vehicle.
 The vehicle then accelerated forward towards the officers, and then accelerated in reverse towards officers and striking another patrol vehicle.
-Afterwards an officer involved shooting ensued."
+Afterward, an officer-involved shooting ensued."

 One officer involved suffered non-life-threatening injuries.